First pilot begins as Church of England aims to enable contactless giving in half of all parishes over the next two years.

 The sixth meeting for 2021 of the LLF Next Steps Group was held on 15 June.

 Following a recent meeting with survivors of the abuse carried out by John Smyth QC, the Archbishop of Canterbury, Justin Welby, has made the following the statement today:

 Tens of thousands of students and young people who may never have been to church before are to be reached by the Church of England with the message of the Christian faith as part of a £9 million funding programme for mission projects across the country, it was announced today.

-The House of Bishops met on Wednesday March 17 2021 remotely via Zoom.
+The House of Bishops met on the afternoon of Monday 17 May and the morning of Tuesday 18 May remotely via Zoom.

 Stay up to date with news from the Church of England and subscribe to our RSS feed.